This Might Help Us All Communicate Better…

 Nutritionist:

-When is it most important for you to stay in your adult mode?
+For you, when is it most important to be in an adult ego state?

 References